How to Make a Deathly Hallows Wreath

 Hogwarts House Decorations

 I purchased all my supplies at Hobby Lobby.
-They have an awesome selection of florals and stems.
-You can often find them on sale for 50% off.
+They have an awesome selection of flowers and stems, and they are often on sale for 50% off.

 I chose my florals based on the four Hogwarts house colors.
 You can find the links to the florals I used below each house name.
 If marked with a * I wasn’t able to link to the exact floral I used.